subhk/SphereTrans.jl/README.md

 ## License

-SHTnsKit.jl is released under the MIT license.
-The underlying SHTns library is released under the CeCILL License (GPL-compatible).
+SHTnsKit.jl is released under the GNU General Public License v3.0 (GPL-3.0), the same license family as the underlying SHTns library which uses the CeCILL License (GPL-compatible).
+This ensures full compatibility and aligns with the open-source philosophy of the SHTns project.

 ## References